Sarah Pickering

 Sarah Pickering (born 1972) is a British visual artist working with photography and related media including 3D scanning and digital rendering, performance, appropriated objects and print.
 Her artist statement says she is interested in "fakes, tests, hierarchy, sci-fi, explosions, photography and gunfire."
 She is based in London.

 Pickering's book Explosions, Fires and Public Order was published by Aperture in 2010.
 She has had solo exhibitions at Meessen De Clercq, Brussels (2009), Ffotogallery, Wales (2009), Museum of Contemporary Photography, Chicago (MoCP, 2010), and Durham Art Gallery (2013); and was included in Manifesta 11 in Zurich (2016).
 Her work is held in the collections of the Victoria and Albert Museum, London; MoCP, Chicago, IL; and North Carolina Museum of Art, Raleigh, NC.

-She is a part-time teaching fellow in fine art media at the Slade School of Fine Art, University College London.
+She is a part-time Associate Professor in fine art media at the Slade School of Fine Art, University College London.

 Life and work

 Pickering was born and raised in Durham, England, and attended Belmont Comprehensive School and Durham Sixth Form Centre.
 After a foundation course in art and design at Newcastle College (1991–1992), she was awarded a BA (Hons.) in photographic studies at the University of Derby (1992–1995), and a MA in photography at the Royal College of Art (2003–2005).

 Her artist statement says she is interested in "fakes, tests, hierarchy, sci-fi, explosions, photography and gunfire."

 Based in London, she is a part-time teaching fellow in fine art media at the Slade School of Fine Art, University College London.

 "Match, 2015", was a 38 metre long public artwork installed at Castlegate Shopping Centre, Stockton-on-Tees between 2016 and 2017.